 Presenters: Representatives from the Saint Francis Community Services, 2Ingage, OCOK, SJRC Belong; and Trisha Thomas, CBC Division Director, Texas Department of Family and Protective Services

 Community Based Care (CBC) has expanded in the past year so please join this session to learn what’s new and how your organization can be a part of the growing and evolving CBC in Texas.
 In this workshop, participants will get a status update from the leadership of the SSCCs in Texas and hear how each SSCC is designing a unique approach to delivering quality foster care services in their own community.
 Additionally, they will look ahead and next steps for each CBC area and ways network organizations can be ready.

 Moderator: Audrey Carmical, Vice President of Regulatory Affairs, Texas Alliance of Child and Family Services; Carlye Dupart, Chief Administrative Officer, SJRC Texas + Belong; Denise Sikes, Chief People Officer, Roy Maas Youth Alternatives; and Luke Blankenship, DePelchin Children’s Center

 Join this panel discussion to help in understanding generational and pandemic–related changes to the workforce; revisiting assumptions around what makes an ideal candidate and expected terms of employment; and any best practices that may be out there in this time of fierce competition and candidate scarcity.

-Presenters: Ada McCloud, Prevention Practitioner, Human Trafficking and Child Exploitation, and Kimberly Wied, Program Specialist, Human Trafficking & Child Exploitation, Texas Department of Family and Protective Services
+Presenters: Kimberly Wied, Program Specialist, and Ada McCloud, Prevention Practitioner, Human Trafficking Division, Texas Department of Family and Protective Services